KrishnaPavaniMunta/COMP5400_GameOfLife/README.md

-# Conway's Game of Life and its Extended Implementations
+# Population Dynamics and Pattern Formation in Stochastic Modifications of John Conway’s Game of Life
+John Conway's Game of Life is a cellular automaton created in 1970 that progresses solely based on its initial configuration.
+The game's rules of birth, death and survival are determined by the conditions of its immediate neighbours.
+It is often used to simulate social and biological behaviours, illustrating how complex behaviours can emerge over time from a set of simple rules.
+However, the game is deterministic in nature, and this project aims to introduce non-deterministic rules to the game to incorporate elements of randomness that align more closely with real-life societies.
 ## Statement of contributions
 We,
 Abulfat Asadov (201794482)
 Krishna Munta (201755212)
 Ruth Onoba (201793739)
-confirm that we all participated and contributed towards the accomplishment of this Mini Project.
+confirm that we all participated and contributed towards the completion of this Mini-Project and contributed towards all tasks carried out.
+Krishna and Ruth worked majorly on the code, while Abulfat worked on the documentation.

 ## Aim
-The aim of this project is to analyze the emergent behavior of cells when the initial rules of Conway's Game of Life are modified.
-By changing the rules to non-deterministic ones and introducing new behaviors such as selfishness, sacrifice, and stochastic growth, we aim to deepen our understanding of cellular automata.
+This project aims to explore the impact of stochastic or non-deterministic modifications on the classical Game of Life rules, examining how random alterations in cell deaths lead to new population growth patterns and emergent structures.

 ## File Structure
 | File                        | Purpose                                                          |